16+ Soil Facts You Won’t Believe Exist! (Free Printables)

 Soil color can indicate the soil’s properties, formation, and water movement.
 Healthy soils can have colors other than dark brown, such as stunning shades of blue and pink.

-Soil scientists can study soil color to gain insight into the soil’s formation and the movement of water within it.
+Soil scientists can study soil color to gain insight into soil formation and water movement within it.

-Gardeners can also benefit from observing their soil’s color changes, with grayer layers indicating the depletion of iron compounds due to the water table.
+Gardeners can also benefit from observing their soil’s color changes.
+Grayer layers indicate the depletion of iron compounds due to the water table.

 Understanding the significance of soil color is crucial for effective soil management and gardening practices.